Skip to content

 The table to read from.

 You can qualify the table as <database>.<table>.
-If you omit the database, ClickHouse uses the current database.
+If you omit the database, ClickHouse uses the current database selected by the URI or server defaults.

 Use this mode when you want to read a whole table and preserve named tuple fields from the table schema.